uktrade/ci-image-builder/README.md

 aws ecr describe-image-scan-findings --repository-name demodjano/application --image-id "imageTag=commit-$GIT_COMMIT" --region eu-west-2
 ```

+### How the Python version is specified

+The version of Python used to run your code in the built image will come from the following in this order of preference:

+- `pyproject.toml`
+- `runtime.txt`
+- The latest release

 ## Building an Image

 Images are built by CodeBuild when a push to a branch or tag of your repository matches a given pattern.